-This blog is the second part of series “Using ICS to connect to Social Media (LinkedIn)“.
+This blog is the second part of the series “Using ICS to connect to Social Media (LinkedIn)“.
 Click here to check the first part of Blog that is Creating Connector from ICS to LinkedIn.
 In this blog, we will Create the orchestration, request and response mappings.

 Once you create Connector from ICS to LinkedIn as shown in Part 1 here, now next step is to create the orchestration.
-Here are the steps for same.
+Here are the steps for the same.

 1) Now, we have got the connection to LinkedIn up and running, we need to configure a connector which can accept incoming REST requests from the company’s resource management system/SOAPUI.
 Go back to ‘Connectors’, and create a new REST connector.
-Name the connector and select role as ‘Trigger’.
+Name the connector and select the role as ‘Trigger’.
 Click ‘Create’.
 The specific details for this REST connection (like the format of request that it would expect) would be configured when we integrate with our main Integration.
 Click ‘Test’ on the right top side, completing the configuration of the REST connector.

 This completes the configuration of the LinkedIn connector.